The Word Frequency Counter

 It’s a slow, exhausting process that results in a high quality manuscript, without which submission to an agent or publisher is futile and success in the marketplace is unlikely.

-Googling “Word Frequency Counter” provides a list of websites at which you can copy and paste your manuscript into their application and be provided with the word frequency listing.
-I’m not a great fan of loading my manuscripts or that of my clients onto anonymous websites, so some years ago I purchased and installed a program from https://www.hermetic.ch/wfca/wfca.htm on my computer that provides reasonable security and more than enough functionality.
+Googling “Word Frequency Counter” provides a list of websites offering online analysis.
+Copy and paste your manuscript into their application and you’ll be provided with the word frequency listing.
+I’m not a great fan of loading my manuscripts or that of my clients onto anonymous websites, so some years ago I purchased and installed a program from https://www.hermetic.ch/wfca/wfca.htm on my computer providing reasonable security and more than enough functionality.

 Of the free web-based WFCs, https://charactercounter.com/word-frequency-counter appears the most user friendly providing a .CSV download that is easily uploaded into a spreadsheet.